drclaw1394/perl-error-show/README.md

 [Template::Plex](https://metacpan.org/pod/Template%3A%3APlex) module.

 Additional configuration options can be provided adjust the source of an error.
-This is because the actuall intresting part to the user might be a subset in the overall lines of code evaluated.
+This is because the actual interesting part to the user might be a subset in the overall lines of code evaluated.

 The options include

 ### start\_mark

-If specified, is a used as a regexp to match agains source code lines.
+If specified, is a used as a regexp to match against source code lines.
 The line after a successful match is now the first line.

 This allows inserting a special marker to indicate the start of 'code of